codehawkdevs/Kolkata-Neighborhood-Map/README.md

 └── README.md
 ```

-In this project, models are put in the file `model.js` located inside the `js` directory.
-The file `app.js` contains the app logic.
+In this project, the models are put in the file `model.js` located inside the `js` directory, and the file `app.js` contains the ViewModel.

+## How to run this application?

+Just open the file `index.html` and you are good to go.

 ## Libraries Used